The script creates two directories called “global distributions” and “temporal evolution”.

 Choose which variable(s) to use.

-Number of items to consider
+Number of top entities to consider

 Choose how many top items to consider for each selected variable(s), sorted by their total frequency.

-Normalize raw frequency count by the length of original textual field
+Normalize raw frequency count

 See this simple result for most pertinent words extracted from world bank report as an example of “Other Items” and “normalization” options: